Yashshrivastava7/Watchme/README.md

 # Watchme

-## Monitor changes on files in a directory and automatically re-run the server when a file is changed (re-running server broke in testing but you can re-run a file xD)
+## Monitor changes on files in a directory and automatically re-run the server when a file is changed

 ### Only works on `Linus/Unix`